syall/domy-lang/README.md

-# Domy
+# Domy (o.O)

 ## Overview

 Domy is a simple boolean-centric language.

-In terms of language design, Domy shares features from both imperative and functional programming paradigms.
+In terms of language design, Domy shares features from both imperative and functional programming paradigms, supporting first class functions with no object-oriented nature!

 Core Ideas:

-* There are only boolean values
+* There are only boolean values!
-* Every line of code returns a boolean value, even constructs and assignment
+* Every construct returns a boolean!

 ## Installation

+Requires npm or yarn:

 ```bash
 npm i -g domy-lang